 Essentially SOT creates a shutoff “key” that precisely fits a chosen “lock” portion of a pathogen.
 The “lock” is a specific section of RNA that normally controls an important function of the pathogen.
 The “key” binds to the “lock” and blocks the function thus eliminating the pathogen.
-Afterwards, the SOT compound is released and travels to the next target, thus fighting the infection 24/7 for 3 to 6 months.
+Afterward, the SOT compound is released and travels to the next target, thus fighting the infection 24/7 for 3 to 6 months.

 The figure shows an example of a pathogen such as the Lyme bacteria.
 Inside the cell nucleus (yellow), bacterial DNA is used to transcribe messenger RNA (mRNA).
 The mRNA is sent out of the nucleus into the main part of the cell, the cytoplasm.
 It is there that mRNA is used to join amino acids together into essential proteins for a variety of activities, including reproduction.
 SOT works by creating a short segment of complementary RNA in the lab that binds to specific mRNA segments to prevent the organism from making these essential proteins, essentially shutting off replication.
 Unable to replicate, the organism is unable to cause disease.